 Framed Antique Prints by Frederick Nodder & George Shaw: Misc Aquatic Corals, Etc.

 Published by subscription by Eighteenth Century Naturalists George Shaw and Frederick Polydore Nodder for The Naturalist’s Miscellany: or Coloured Figures of Natural Objects.(Plus a couple odd pieces).
 A monumental encyclopedic effort to record all Natural History known.
 Archival framing in fruit wood burl a double rag mat with a tiny hint of grey and UV glass.
-Each piece measures: 11×14″ Call 413-245-4197 to order.
+Each framed marine life piece measures: 11×14″ Call 413-245-4197 to order.

 Pulled from a printing press and published in London from the 1780’s to about 1805.
 The original depiction the Naturalist composed was transferred onto a thin copper plate, engraved with burins and printed onto a high quality rag paper, while slightly damp, followed water coloring by hand.
 Coming from a freshly cut engraving, as the copper surface wore down quickly and could not be used after about 300 impressions.
 It is hard to know how many antique prints such as this one offered here, are still around.

 Sherman Denton American Lobster Antique Lithographs, c.1900, Framed & Unframed:

 These are the hard to find, antique lithographs of the famed North American Lobster.
 They are antique chromolithographs, whereas each and every color was applied with a keystone, limestone plate, similar to the way silk screening is done today.
 Each & every color was applied in an individual separate process.
 Sherman Denton was hired by the Fish and Game Commission of the State of New York to illustrate North American species of fish including these wonderful lobsters.

 Pair of c.1900 Denton Lobsters Framed in Walnut Burl Measuring 18″ wide x 14″ high $500. shipped.